 Keep learning: Why do people get epilepsy?

-- FLAIR - a technique that helps detect changes around the edges of the brain
+- FLAIR - a technique that helps detect lesions

 Going into an MRI machine can be a strange experience.
-MRI machines are very noisy, and you may have to wear earplugs.
-The procedure normally lasts at least 30 minutes, and you must keep your head still so that the images are not blurry.
+MRI machines are noisy, and you may be given earplugs to wear.
+The procedure normally lasts between 30 and 60 minutes, and the technician will ask you to keep your head still so that the images are not blurry.
 This can be a little uncomfortable.
+If you have claustrophobia, ask the technician about ways to stay calm.

-- Tell your doctor and the technician at the hospital if you have any metal implants anywhere in your body - because this could affect how the machine works
+- Tell your doctor and the technician at the hospital if you have any metal implants anywhere in your body - as these can pose serious safety risks during an MRI scan.

-- If you find being in small spaces stressful, talk to the technician - they might provide medicines to help you relax
+- If you find being in small spaces stressful (or have claustrophobia), talk to the technician - they might be able to suggest ways to manage this

-- Take your seizure medicine as you usually do, and sleep and eat in your normal way
+- In most cases, you’ll be asked to take your seizure medicine as you usually do, and sleep and eat in your normal way - confirm this with your care team prior to the scan

-- Wear loose-fitting and comfortable clothes that do not contain any metal fasteners or buttons
+- Wear comfortable clothes that do not contain any metal fasteners or buttons

 - Avoid wearing jewelry, make up or hearing aids

-- If at any point during the procedure you feel uncomfortable, there will be a button you can press to communicate with the technician
+- If at any point during the procedure you feel uncomfortable, there will be a system that lets you communicate with the technician

 Is an MRI safe?